Sarah Lewis, PharmD

 A facelift is a common but major surgery with significant risks and potential complications.
-You may have less invasive cosmetic or treatment options available depending on your specific circumstances.
-You should consider getting a second opinion about all of your cosmetic or treatment choices before having a facelift.
+You may have less invasive cosmetic or treatment options.
+Consider getting a second opinion about all of your choices before having a facelift.

 Types of facelift

-There are a wide variety of facelift techniques.
-The basic types of facelift procedures include:
+There are many facelift techniques.
+The basic types of facelift include:

 Other procedures that may be performed

 Your doctor may perform other procedures in addition to a facelift.
 These include:

 Brow lift, also called a forehead lift, to tighten sagging skin in the forehead area

 Eyelid surgery to improve the look of your upper eyelids, lower eyelids, or both